ashmandias/FeralInfo/README.md

 ### Recovering password from Filezilla
 From filezilla, export... site manager, open file in notepad, find <Pass encoding="base64">XXXXXXX</Pass>, put XXXXXXX into http://base64decode.net/

+A step-by-step guide can be found here: https://programmingistheway.wordpress.com/2015/06/04/recover-saved-passwords-in-filezilla/

 ### Recovering password from BitKinex
 There are no know free ways to recover your slot's password if you saved it in BitKinex.
 However you can open an SSH session from BitKinex via the black ssh button on the left menu bar of your slot.
 Once you have ssh access to your slot, follow the .htpasswd process under the Alternative for rutorrent